Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times: Mahakala Algorithm

 {\tt Mahakala} can be used with both ingoing and outgoing Cartesian KS coordinates and integrates the photon trajectories backwards in time from the observer's image plane into the regions near the black hole.
 By default, {\tt Mahakala} uses the (non-horizon-penetrating) ingoing coordinates for consistency with the new \texttt{AthenaK} GRMHD code.

 We follow the formalism of \citet{Johannsen_and_Psaltis} and initialize the observer's image plane at a distance $d$ from the black hole and at an inclination angle $i$ with respect to the black hole's spin axis (see Figure 1 in \citealt{Johannsen_and_Psaltis}).
-In Figure~\ref{fig:Awesome_fig} we show an example simulated image along with selected photon trajectories used to generate the image.
-We define $x'$ and $y'$ as the coordinates on the image plane and relate them to the Carterian KS coordinates ($x,\,y,\,z$) as follows:
+The center of the observer's image plane lies on the $x-y$ plane of the simulation coordinates.
+In Figure~\ref{fig:3D_trajectories} we show an example simulated image along with selected photon trajectories used to generate the image.
+We define $x'$ and $y'$ as the coordinates on the image plane and relate them to the Cartesian KS coordinates ($x,\,y,\,z$) as follows:

 We initialize a photon at each pixel location such that the direction of its momentum is parallel to the vector connecting the center of the black hole to the center of the image plane.
-We normalize the photon's 4-momentum ($k$) such that $k^0=1$ and $k_{\mu}k^{\mu} = 0$.
+We normalize the photon's 4-momentum $k^{\mu}$ such that $k^0=1$ and $k_{\mu}k^{\mu} = 0$.
 We assume that the image plane is initialized at a large enough distance away from the black hole that the spacetime where the photons are initialized can be approximated as Minkowski.

 The geodesic equations in curved space-time are